Free Monthly Clubs

 This engaging overnight experience covers much of what is taught at Wilderness Survival Basics, but allows students to go even deeper into survival skills and put them into practice.

 Close the laptop, shut down the smartphone, grab a notebook and your favorite pen and join us for a weekend of grounding in the natural world.
 We’ll integrate sensory awareness activities and guided wanders with reflective writing prompts to stimulate and reinvigorate body and mind.

 Our unique nature education model creates a powerful culture of learning that combines the best of indigenous wisdom and modern science.
 Connect kids and adults with nature!

 Ages 18+, 4:30 PM Sunday – 12:00 Noon Saturday (overnight, food included)

 Spend a week learning how to survive in the wilderness!
 You’ll spend time with a small group of students and our most experienced staff in a basecamp survival scenario.
 Build your own survival shelter, harvest food from the landscape, make fire with modern and primitive methods, learn to process large game, and so much more!

 Ages 18+, 3:00 PM Sunday – 3:00 Saturday (overnight, food included)

-Our flagship immersive experience that provides in-depth training in wilderness survival, community mentoring, nature connection, permaculture, edible and medicinal plants, wildlife tracking and naturalist studies.
+Our flagship immersive experience provides in-depth training in wilderness survival, community mentoring, nature connection, permaculture, edible and medicinal plants, wildlife tracking, and naturalist studies.